Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical

-To our knowledge, there is no similar to Eq.~(\ref{eq:dNdeta}) generic parameterization in the literature.
-The existing parameterizations of \mch versus $x_c$ (or versus the number of participant nucleons \Npart) are valid only for a particular AA collision system~\cite{phob,star1}.
+To my knowledge, there is no generic parametrization in the literature similar to Eq.~(\ref{eq:dNdeta}).
+The existing parametrizations of \mch versus $x_c$ (or versus the number of participant nucleons \Npart) are valid only for a particular AA collision system~\cite{phob,star1}.
 Of course, there are many sophisticated models describing the \mch data, most of which use the hydrodynamical approach for particle production in AA collisions (see, e.g., Ref.~\cite{Gia1}).
-However, such models are much more complex with respect to our simple parameterization and their accuracy is worse.
+However, such models are much more complex with respect to the simple parametrization of Eq.~(\ref{eq:dNdeta}) and their accuracy is worse.